§ Verifiable Trust v4 Specification

 § [VUA-CONN-VS] Requirements for a VUA to accept connecting to a service

-When a VUA start a session with a service, VUA MUST verify VS complies with [VS-REQ], else VUA MUST NOT connect to VS.
+When a VUA starts a session with a service, the VUA MUST verify that the service complies with [VS-REQ] and [VS-SVC], else the VUA MUST NOT connect to the VS.

 § [VUA-CONN-VUA] Requirements for two VUAs to connect